 I grew up in a comfortable middle-class family in Damascus.
 I had the luxury of not having to prepare my own food until I was 27.
 I never really developed a high food standard.
 In 2015, I lived by myself for the first time in a dormitory room in Austria.
 There, I grilled and fried pre-marinated stakes, turkey chops, and shrimps.
 I boiled pasta and mixed it with premade sauces.
 I ate hot dogs twice a week.
 I still wanted to eat healthy, so I tried with potato salad.
 It was the only thing that I made from scratch.

 I’ve spent more than 22 years of my life on education.
 I’ve ultimately obtained a master’s degree in the humanities.
 I was so close to going for a PhD, before I realized that the whole thing was a waste of life.
 Never have I ever come close to providing a service in my field of study that would earn me a living.
-Over the past few months, I’ve paid my bills by working at a restaurant – a cock of all things.
+Over the past few months, I’ve paid my bills by working at a restaurant – a cook of all things.
 I now prepare food for dozens of people every week.

 It isn’t perfect, but it works.

-One thing that I’ve learned from working at a kitchen is that the most important thing about cocking is to properly cut the vegetable.
+One thing that I’ve learned from working at a kitchen is that the most important thing about cooking is to properly cut the vegetable.
 Cutting a medium or a large onion into small cubes is perfect for salads.
-Slicing small onions into thin rings is perfect for cocking.
+Slicing small onions into thin rings is perfect for cooking.
 Garlic is best fried when it’s ground with olive oil.
 When I use garlic for salad, however, I press it – twice.
 Investing more into buying organic lemons allows me to safely use the peel.
 Lemon peel has changed my perception of the word ‘salad’.

 I take my time when I cut mushrooms.
 The last thing I need is to have unequal slices, or worse, finger slices.
 The same applies on parsley.
 I pressure it under my knife, yet I take all the time I need to properly cut it.